5/16/2024

 speaker

-Yes, thank you, and looking forward, and we're obviously optimistic about our expansion into the US and the opportunities we see there to grow and take market share and expand our current business, potentially also other businesses.
-It is the second largest market in the world of construction equipment, and demand is supported by a dynamic economy and extensive support programs for infrastructure investments.
-German economy appears weak.
-Truck market, we expected to decrease in 24, and then as we talked about, we are taking actions to adapt our organization and constructor to that weak market.
-But again, we believe in continued strong demand in the aftermarket business, and we certainly remain optimistic about the long-term potential in the German market, and also the opportunities in e-mobility and sustainable transport solutions.
-Our operations in Kazakhstan, they continue to develop, although they are, and they will represent a relatively small part of our operations in the future.
+Yes, thank you.
+I'm looking forward and we're obviously optimistic about our expansion into the US and the opportunities we see there to grow and take market share and expand our current business and potentially also other businesses.
+It is the second largest market in the world of construction equipment, and demand is supported by a dynamic economy and extensive support programs for infrastructure investment.
+The German economy appears weak.
+The truck market is expected to decrease in 2024.
+And then, as we talked about, we are taking actions to adapt our organization and cost structure to that weaker market.
+But again, we believe in continued strong demand in the aftermarket business.
+And we certainly remain optimistic about the long-term potential in the German market and also the opportunities in e-mobility and sustainable transport solutions.
+Our operations in Kazakhstan, they continue to develop although they are and they will represent a relatively small part of our operations in the future.
 So that's about it.
-And we'll stop then for questions, please.
+And we have time for questions, please.

 speaker